My emotional intelligence training has come on the job, as a counselor/educator, a parent, a husband, a citizen, a friend, ect.

 It is the big picture capacity that allows me to brain storm, so I will do HeartMath not only for emotional intelligence training, but for brain fitness.

 Not sure about this brain fitness stuff?
 The marketers make it sound like you can become some kind of super person if you do their brain fitness program, but Simon Evans,Ph.D. and Paul Burghardt,Ph.D. have written and excellent, easily readable book called Brainfit of Life which tells all about how emotional intelligence training benefits from brain fitness.
+Please see the Heartmath link in the right column.

 One of the brain fitness programs out there, called Mind Sparke Brain Fitness Pro has been shown to increase IQ, which requires a high EQ to be most successful.